Stage 1: Self-Discovery | Fears Reframing

 "We suffer more often in imagination than in reality."- Seneca

-You have done deep work to understand who you are: your personality, your values, your strengths, what gives you energy, what lurks in your shadow, and what beliefs hold you in place.
+You've done some deep work to understand who you are: your personality, your values, your strengths, what gives you energy, what lurks in your shadow, and what beliefs hold you in place.
 All of that knowledge builds toward one thing: making better decisions about your life.

 Fear is the gap between knowing what you want and doing something about it.
-You can have perfect clarity about your values and still not act on them, because acting on them means risking something.
-It may be rejection, failure, looking foolish, losing money or safety, or simply losing the version of yourself that other people are comfortable with.
+You can be very clear about your values and still not act on them, because acting on them means risking something.
+Maybe a rejection, failure, looking foolish, losing money or safety, or simply losing the version of yourself that other people are comfortable with.

-This section gives you a structured way to face that fear without pretending that it does not exist.
+This section gives you a structured way to face that fear.
 The method is inspired by Tim Ferriss, who adapted Stoic philosophy (specifically the practice of premeditatio malorum, or the premeditation of evils) into a practical exercise he calls fear-setting.
 We expand it here with psychological research on how fear actually works in the brain and how it can be worked with rather than against.

-The goal is not to eliminate fear, but to see it loud and clear so that it stops making your decisions for you.
+The goal is not to eliminate fear, but to see and understand it.
+This way, your fear can stop making your decisions for you.

 The science behind fear